 You can get some lovely sensory bag books designed for disabled children.
-I can get these from my local library and would really recommend them for children that are hard to engage with books.
+I can get these from my local library and would really recommend them for children that are sensory seeker or hard to engage with traditional books.

 Don’t worry if your child wants to read the same books over and over.
 Repetition is how we learn.
 Rhyming books are also great for kids learning language.

 When a child learns language they need to hear a word a number of times before they can say and or understand it.
 Part of the process of learning language is understanding what the word means.
 When we start to learn the meaning of words this is usually done visually.

 A child learns to call you mummy or daddy after they hear the word in association with you hundreds of times.
 If we are reading a book with a child we can use the pictures to support the child’s understanding of the language.
 As language develops the need for pictures reduces.

 Make up the characters to play with

 You can easily find pictures from your favourite books and characters online.
 I like to use Pinterest for this.
 Print out some pictures, get them laminated and use some Velcro and you have a new game to play.
 My son loves having his own broom that he can add the characters on as we read Room on the Broom.
 If you want some tips on laminating see my post about making PECs cards.